UN report: Pandemic year marked by spike in world hunger - News Break

 UN report: Pandemic year marked by spike in world hunger

-Rome, July 12, 2021 – There was a dramatic worsening of world hunger in 2020, the United Nations said today – much of it likely related to the fallout of COVID-19.
-While the pandemic’s impact has yet to be fully mapped[1], a multi-agency report estimates that around a tenth of the global population – up to 811 million people – were undernourished last year.
-The number suggests it will take a tremendous effort for the world to honour its pledge to end hunger by 2030.yubanet.com
+There was a dramatic worsening of world hunger in 2020, the United Nations said today – much of it likely related to the fallout of COVID-19.
+While the pandemic’s impact has yet to be fully mapped, a multi-agency report estimates that around a tenth of the global population – up to 811 million people – were undernourished last year.
+The number suggests it will take a tremendous effort for the world to honour its pledge to end hunger by 2030.www.who.int

 Comments / 0